-Since October of 2016, the Service's headquarters at 5700 Valley Way, has been our primary central holding facility and receives all prisoners throughout the Region.
-The holding facility located at 3 District has remained operational as a secondary holding facility, should overflow of prisoners become an issue or in an emergency situation.
-In 2021, this site was opened on 20 occasions to accommodate prisoners who needed to be isolated from the regular prisoner population due to Covid-19 risk factors/exposure or symptoms.
-The Court Services/Prisoner Handling Unit are responsible for persons in custody who are transported to and from police or correctional facilities to one of the three court facilities in the Niagara Region for the purposes of the administration of justice.
+Since October of 2016, the Service's headquarters at 5700 Valley Way, has been the primary central holding facility and receives all prisoners throughout the Region.
+The holding facility located at 3 District has remained operational as a secondary holding facility, should overflow of prisoners become an issue or in an emergency.
+In 2022, this site was opened on one occasion to accommodate a prisoner who needed to be isolated from the regular prisoner population due to Covid-19 risk factors/exposure or symptoms.
+The Court Services/Prisoner Handling Unit are responsible for persons in custody who are transported to and from police facilities or correctional facilities to one of the 3 court facilities in the Niagara Region, for the purposes of the administration of justice.

-During the reporting period, 3598 prisoners were processed through the Service's central holding facility at 5700 Valley Way, and 421 prisoners were processed through the various in-custody facilities at the courthouses at 59 Church Street, St. Catharines, 102 East Main St. Welland, and 445 East Main St. Welland (POA Court).
-Due to Covid-19, many court proceedings such as trials, were postponed and the number of in-person appearances dropped.
-Remands from institutions remained high at 7437 for the reporting period, a slight decrease from 8755 in 2020.
-Special Constables are still required to be at physical court locations to ensure order for virtual appearances.
+During the reporting period, 3,774 persons in custody were processed through the Service's Central Holding facility at 5700 Valley Way, Niagara Falls.
+Additionally, 2,996 individuals were processed through the various in-custody facilities at the courthouses at 59 Church Street, St. Catharines, 102 East Main St. Welland, and 445 East Main St. Welland (POA Court).
+Due to Covid-19, many court proceedings such as trials, were postponed and the number of in-person appearances had dropped in 2021.
+As Covid-19 restrictions began to significantly lift in the spring of 2022 onward, the Service experienced a return to pre-Covid 19 numbers.
+Remands from institutions remained high at 7,350 for the reporting period, a very slight decrease from 7,437 in 2021.
+These remands included persons in custody who appeared in court via video from institutions.
+Special Constables were stationed at physical court locations to ensure order for virtual appearances.

-Persons in custody at our court holding facility are the responsibility of the Court Services Unit Sergeant who is designated as the "Officer in Charge" of the holding facility as defined in the Criminal Code of Canada.
+Persons in custody at the court holding facility are the responsibility of the Court Services Unit Sergeant who is designated as the "Officer in Charge" of the holding facility as defined in the Criminal Code of Canada.

-Since 2017, the Service has added a supplementary template in our records management system with particular regard to secondary searches of prisoners as an added mechanism to ensure compliance with the recommendations reinforced by the "Breaking the Golden Rule" report and mirrored in General Order 018.21.

-The template, as part of the Versadex prisoner record, chronicles: the grounds articulated to request the search and by whom, the name of the authorizing Sergeant, the race and age of the prisoner being searched, who conducted the search, who witnessed it, what the results of the search were, the method of how the search was conducted, whether the prisoner cooperated with the process, and if there was any physical contact between the searcher and the person being searched.

-In the reporting period, there were 16 secondary searches authorized and conducted in central holding (down from 20 in 2020, and 29 in 2019).
-The 16 searches conducted in 2021 were all adults, 13 males and 3 females, drugs and drug paraphernalia, were located in 7 of the searches.
+Since 2017, the Service has added a supplementary template in the records management system with regard to secondary searches of prisoners, as an added mechanism to ensure compliance with the recommendations reinforced by the "Breaking the Golden Rule" report and then mirrored in General Order 018.21.
+The template, as part of the Versadex prisoner record, chronicles: the grounds articulated to request the search and by whom, the name of the authorizing Sergeant, the race and age of the prisoner being searched, the name of the person who conducted the search, who witnessed it, what the results of the search were, the method of how the search was conducted, whether the prisoner cooperated with the process, and if there was any physical contact between the searcher and the person being searched.
+In the reporting period, there were 8 secondary searches authorized and conducted in Central Holding (down from 20 in 2020, and 16 in 2021).
+The 8 searches conducted in 2022 were all adults - 4 males and 4 females.
+Drugs were located in 4 of the searches.
 There were no cases where the subjects were not compliant, and no incidents of physical contact between searcher and person being searched.